 They stop at an unidentified, rural, flourescent neon-lit gas service station (in Calabasas) after a few miles to remove a branch stuck in the car's wheel - it was causing the car to pull to the right.
 She surreptitiously gives a letter to the attendant (Bob Sherman) to post for her.
 While they continue driving (and the camera views them head-on through the windshield in a medium two-shot), she is condescending toward his kind of affluent, narcissistic, 'playboyish' man - character traits that she has analyzed and deciphered from all his unfavorable outward appearances and clues: a flashy sports car, jazzy radio, trench coat and fancy clothes, and a tough-guy, hedonistic, self-serving pose.

-The spunky, intrusive woman's name is Christina (Cloris Leachman) - a name derived and linked to a lyrical poetess, her favorite.
+The spunky, intrusive woman's name is Christina (Cloris Leachman, in her first theatrical film role) - a name derived and linked to a lyrical poetess, her favorite.
 [Her last words to Hammer -- "Remember Me" -- are a reference to lines in a Christina Rossetti sonnet titled Remember.
-The words are also taken from Shakespeare's Hamlet - referring to the last words spoken by Hamlet's father's Ghost].
+The words are also taken from Shakespeare's Hamlet - referring to the last words spoken by Hamlet's father's Ghost.]
 She has been institutionalized as a "loony" in a "laughing house", although she has accurately defined Hammer as an archetypal tough-guy:

 Christina: You're angry with me, aren't you?
 Sorry I nearly wrecked your pretty little car.
 I was just thinking how much you can tell about a person from such simple things.
 Your car, for instance.